cloudflare/cloudflare-docs/content/queues/tutorials/web-crawler-with-browser-rendering/index.md

 This tutorial explains how to build and deploy a web crawler with Queues, [Browser Rendering](/browser-rendering/), and [Puppeteer](/browser-rendering/platform/puppeteer/).

 Puppeteer is a high-level library used to automate interactions with Chrome/Chromium browsers.
-On each submitted page, the crawler will find the number of links to `cloudflare.com` and take a screenshot of the site, saving results to KV as an [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
+On each submitted page, the crawler will find the number of links to `cloudflare.com` and take a screenshot of the site, saving results to [Workers KV](/kv/).

 You can use Puppeteer to request all images on a page, save the colors used on a site, and more.